upeguiborja/queueify-ui/README.md

 inversify-react, thats why there are no functional components, even though i like them a lot.

-Dockerized build and container can be build if you ask me to do so :).
+Dockerized build and image can be done if you ask me to do so :).